Table of Contents

-The top tier Amazon sellers are so successful because they fully embrace every single opportunity in soliciting feedback.
+The top tier Amazon sellers are so successful because they fully embrace every single opportunity to solicit feedback.
 They know the impact it will have on their sales.
-In fact, Amazon themselves encourage sellers to solicit feedback as an advice to improve overall customers’ experiences.
+In fact, Amazon themselves encourage sellers to solicit feedback as advice to improve overall customers’ experiences.

 Since the launching of SageMailer, we have worked with thousands of merchants, and one of the common growth-boosting thread that ties them all together is that they all used the tool to create enriching customer experiences.